[Self-Test] Could Your Child Have Disruptive Mood Dysregulation Disorder?

 Disruptive Mood Dysregulation Disorder may look like everyday crankiness, alternated with epic meltdowns that erupt out of nowhere with seemingly no provocation.
 Could DMDD be causing your child’s difficult behavior?
 Take this symptom test and share the results with your doctor.

-Reviewed by J. Russell Ramsay, Ph.D., a member of the ADDitude ADHD Specialist Panel
+Medically reviewed by J. Russell Ramsay, Ph.D., a member of the ADDitude ADHD Medical Review Panel

 All children get cranky from time to time – when they aren’t feeling well, their schedule changes, or just because — but for children with Disruptive Mood Dysregulation Disorder (DMDD), irritability is a constant presence.
 These children are irritable at home, in school, and even with their friends.
 Just about every day brings a foul mood.